ezEngine/docs-src/pages/docs/runtime/resource-management.md

 * **AllowLoadingFallback**: If the resource is loaded, it is immediately returned.
 If not, a fallback resouce is returned instead.
 If no fallback exists, this will assert.
 Prefer this version as is does not block.

 For additional modes and further information, please refer to the `ezResourceAcquireMode` declaration.
-The resource manager keeps track if and when resources are attempted to be acquired to decide which resources to load from disk.
-Thus, it is important that you try to acquire a resource you want to load via one of the `AllowLoadingFallback` variants at least once or the resource will never switch into a *loaded* state.
+The resource manager keeps track, if and when resources are attempted to be acquired, to decide which resources to load from disk.
+Thus, it is important that you try to acquire a resource, which you want to load, using one of the `AllowLoadingFallback` variants at least once.
+Otherwise the resource will never switch to the *loaded* state.
+Alternatively, you can also call `ezResourceManager::PreloadResource()`.

 ```cpp